-- 7.1.6 Where requested by the Athlete or the FIE, arrangements shall be made for Testing the B Sample within the time period specified in the International Standard for Laboratories.
-An Athlete may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
-The FIE may nonetheless elect to proceed with the B Sample analysis at its expense. - 7.1.7 The Athlete and/or his representative shall be allowed to be present at the analysis of the B Sample within the time period specified in the International Standard for Laboratories.
-Also a representative of the Athlete's National Federation as well as a representative of the FIE shall be allowed to be present. - 7.1.8 If analysis of the B Sample proves negative, then (unless the FIE takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Athlete, his National Federation, the FIE and WADA shall be so informed. - 7.1.9 If analysis of the B sample confirms the identification a Prohibited Substance or the Use of a Prohibited Method, the findings shall be reported to the Athlete, his National Federation, the FIE, and WADA.
+7.1.5 Where requested by the Fencer or the FIE, arrangements shall be made for Testing the B Sample within the time period specified in the International Standard for Laboratories.
+A Fencer may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
+The FIE may nonetheless elect to proceed with the B Sample analysis at its expense.

+7.1.6 The Fencer and/or his representative shall be allowed to be present at the analysis of the B Sample within the time period specified in the International Standard for Laboratories.
+Also a representative of the Fencer's National Federation as well as a representative of the FIE shall be allowed to be present.

+7.1.7 If analysis of the B Sample proves negative, then (unless the FIE takes the case forward as an anti-doping rule violation under Article 2.2) the entire test shall be considered negative and the Fencer, his National Federation, the FIE and WADA shall be so informed.

+7.1.8 If analysis of the B sample confirms the identification of a Prohibited Substance or the Use of a Prohibited Method, the findings shall be reported to the Fencer, his National Federation, the FIE, and WADA.

-- 7.1.10 The Doping Review Panel shall conduct any follow-up investigation as may be required as per the Prohibited List.
-Upon completion of such follow-up investigation, the FIE shall promptly notify the Athlete regarding the results of the follow-up investigation and whether or not the FIE asserts that an anti-doping rule violation has occurred. - 7.1.11 For apparent anti-doping rule violations that do not involve Adverse Analytical Findings (for example tampering or trafficking), the FIE shall conduct any necessary follow-up investigation and, at such time as it is satisfied that an anti-doping rule violation has occurred, it shall then promptly notify the Athlete (or other persons involved) of the anti-doping rule which appears to have been violated, and the basis of the violation.
+7.1.9 The FIE Doping Review Panel shall conduct any follow-up investigation into a possible anti-doping rule violation not covered by articles 7.1.1 to 7.1.9.
+At such time as the FIE is satisfied that an anti-doping rule violation has occurred, it shall promptly notify the Fencer or other Person subject to sanction, in the manner set out in Article 7.1.4, of the anti-doping rule violated, and the basis of the violation.
+The FIE shall also notify the Fencer's National Anti-Doping Organization and WADA.

-7.2 Results Management for Atypical Findings
+7.2 Review of Atypical Findings

-- 7.2.1 As provided in the International Standards, in certain circumstances laboratories are directed to report the presence of Prohibited Substances that may also be produced endogenously as Atypical Findings that should be investigated further. - 7.2.2 If a laboratory reports an Atypical Finding in respect of a Sample collected from an Athlete by or on behalf of the FIE, the Doping Review Panel shall conduct a review to determine whether: (a) the Atypical Finding is consistent with an applicable TUE that has been granted as provided in the International Standard for Therapeutic Use Exemptions, or (b) there is any apparent departure from the International Standard for Testing or International Standard for Laboratories that caused the Atypical Analytical Finding. - 7.2.3 If the initial review of an Atypical Finding under Article 7.2.2 reveals an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Athlete, his National Federation, and WADA shall be so informed. - 7.2.4 If the initial review of an Atypical Finding under Article 7.2.2 does not reveal an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Atypical Finding, the FIE shall conduct the follow-up investigation required by the International Standards.
-If, once that investigation is completed, it is concluded that the Atypical Finding should be considered an Adverse Analytical Finding, the FIE shall pursue the matter in accordance with Article 7.1. - 7.2.5 The FIE will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists:
+7.2.1 As provided in the International Standards, in certain circumstances laboratories are directed to report the presence of Prohibited Substances that may also be produced endogenously as Atypical Findings that should be investigated further.

+7.2.2 Upon receipt of an A Sample Atypical Finding, the Doping Review Panel shall conduct an initial review to determine whether: (a) an applicable TUE has been granted, or (b) there is any apparent departure from the International Standard for Testing or International Standard for Laboratories that caused the Atypical Finding.

+7.2.3 If the initial review of an Atypical Finding under Article 7.2.2 reveals an applicable TUE or departure from the International Standard for Testing or the International Standard for Laboratories that caused the Atypical Finding, the entire test shall be considered negative and the Fencer, the Fencer's National Anti-Doping Organization, and WADA shall be so informed.

+7.2.4 If the initial review does not reveal an applicable TUE or departure that caused the Atypical Finding, the FIE shall conduct the required investigation.
+After the investigation is completed, the Fencer, WADA and the Fencer's National Anti-Doping Organization shall be notified whether or not the Atypical Finding will be brought forward as an Adverse Analytical Finding.
+The Fencer shall be notified as provided for in Article 7.1.4.

+7.2.5 The FIE will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists: